breizhn/DTLN/README.md

 ```
 $ pip install onnxruntime
 ```
-The execution time on the Macbook Air mid 2012 is 1.13 ms for one block.
+The execution time on the Macbook Air mid 2012 is around 1.13 ms for one block.